chloemonty/GEOL0069_Project/README.md

 In this project, root mean square (RMS) calculations over photogrammetry-derived DEMs are colocated with HH brightness datapoints in order to produce a regression model between the two and predict sea ice roughness based on HH backscatter.
 The regression model trained using data over Pond Inlet is also applied here to the localities of Cambridge Bay and Arctic Bay.

-See the diagram below which illustrates the remote sensing techniques used here.
+See the diagram below which illustrates the remote sensing techniques used here:

 ![EO diagram](EO_diagram.png)